Notes from Dr AG Andjaparidze ( email@example.com)

 In 2017 Jie Zhou and colleagues demonstrated that the human intestinal tract serves as an alternative infection route for MERS-CoV(7).

 A. Possibly COVID 19 can primarily infect either enteric or respiratory tract.
 (Further studies will determine if there is any difference in clinical manifestation among patients with primarily enteric infection and primarily respiratory tract infection.
-I expect primarily enteric tract infection will be mild, and primarily respiratory tract infection will be more severe.)
+I expect primarily enteric tract infection will be mild, and respiratory tract infection will be more severe.)

 1 .A.G.Andjaparidze, M.S.Balayan, S.S.
 Savinskaya, M.K.Mamedov, A.E.Annenkov, N.A.
 Goryunova- Viruses in feces from patients with viral hepatitis and other enterovirus infections –“Voprosi Virusologii”,1984,6.p 559-566.